Seizure for Forfeiture in Manatee County, FL

 In actions for forfeiture under Sections 932.701-932.7062, Florida Statutes, the Florida Contraband Forfeiture Act, the law enforcement agency acting as a claimant, under Section 932.704(4), Florida Statutes, must file a notice of depositing a $1,500 cash bond with the clerk of court.

-The bond will be refunded to the law enforcement agency if the agency prevails in the civil asset forfeiture action.
-If a different claimant prevails in the forfeiture action or any appeal, then that claimant will be paid the bond unless the parties, in writing, expressly agree otherwise.
+If the law enforcement agency prevails in the civil asset forfeiture action, the bond will be refunded to it.
+If a different claimant prevails in the forfeiture action or any appeal, that claimant will be paid the bond unless the parties expressly agree otherwise in writing.

 The $1,500 essentially acts as an award for attorney fees if the agency does not prevail in the forfeiture action and any other claimant is awarded the property.